-I am an assistant professor of American politics at Gallaudet University and the executive director of the newly launched Center for Democracy in Deaf America, which is committed to developing healthy democratic skills and habits by fostering disagreement, debate, and civic engagement through American Sign Language (ASL).
-My research interests include ideological and tribal narratives, protest and social movement framing, identity politics, and political polarization.
+I am a tenured assistant professor of American politics at Gallaudet University.
+I am also the executive director of the Center for Democracy in Deaf America, which is committed to developing healthy democratic skills and habits by fostering disagreement, debate, and civic engagement through American Sign Language (ASL).
+My research interests include ideological and tribal narratives, protest and social movement framing, identity politics, and polarization.

-When I am not teaching, disagreeing, or rooting for the Bison and the Knicks, I give talks and lead workshops on my research as well as on the crisis of liberal democracy, the art of rhetoric, argumentation, and debate, and the intersection of deaf people and politics.
+When I am not teaching, disagreeing, or rooting for the Gallaudet Bison and the New York Knicks, I give talks on my research and on the crisis of liberal democracy, the art of rhetoric, argumentation, and debate, and the intersection of deaf people and politics.